DH4533/Power_Outage_Predictor/README.md

 Below is a distribution of outage durations, showing a strong right skew.
 <iframe src="imgs/duration_hist.html" width="800" height="500" frameborder="0"></iframe>
 This plot shows how outage duration varies across different cause categories. **Weather-related causes** and **fuel supply issues** tend to have the longest durations on average.
 <iframe src="imgs/duration_by_cause.html" width="900" height="550" frameborder="0"></iframe>

+# Assessment of Missingness
+We suspect that the `CAUSE.CATEGORY.DETAIL` column is **Not Missing At Random (NMAR)**.

+The missingness of this column likely depends on the value itself.
+In many cases, a utility might not provide a detailed explanation of the cause if the event was ambiguous or uncertain.
+This means the missingness is tied to the nature of the outage itself — not just other columns.
+As a result, we believe this column is NMAR.

+To confirm this, we would ideally want access to internal reporting policies from utilities, or more metadata about when and how detailed causes are logged.